Course - Engineering Modelling - TMM4115

 Description of technical systems and products.
 Modeling as a tool in product development and manufacturing.
 Use of CAD / CAM software for 3D modeling of machine parts and assemblies, technical drawing, simulation of mechanisms, finite element method analysis, and CNC programming.
 Geometric tolerances and analysis of measurement data.
 Programming for mechatronics systems.
 3D printing.

-The candidate shall have knowledge of geometric product specifications regarding 3D modeling, technical drawing and tolerances.
+Knowledge: The candidate shall have knowledge of geometric product specifications regarding 3D modeling, technical drawing and tolerances.
 The candidate shall know the methods used in product development and manufacturing of mechanical products.
-The candidate shall have basic knowledge of programming of mechatronics systems.
+The candidate shall have basic knowledge of programming of mechatronic systems.

-The candidate shall be able to use CAD/CAM software to model products and do different types of simulations and analyzes on the product models as well as prepare for CNC machining and 3D printing.
+Skills: The candidate shall be able to use CAD/CAM software to model products and do different types of simulations and analyses on the product models, as well as preparations for CNC machining and 3D printing.
 The candidate shall be able to make usable machine drawings based on a 3D model.
 The candidate shall be able to calculate geometric deviations on products based on measurement data.

 Learning methods and activities